-We deliver SMSC education in a number of different ways.
+We deliver PSHE, Citizenship and SMSC education in a number of different ways.
 These include:

-- learning opportunities across and beyond the curriculum - specific lessons with separate curriculum time - explicit opportunities in other curriculum subjects - whole school and extended timetable activities - specific projects - information, support and guidance on specific areas of learning and development - learning through involvement in the life of the school and the wider community - enhancement opportunities
+- learning opportunities across and beyond the curriculum - specific lessons with separate curriculum time - explicit opportunities in other curriculum subjects - whole school and extended timetable activities - specific projects - information, support and guidance on specific areas of learning and development - learning through involvement in the life of the school and the wider community - enhancement opportunities to a special PSHE, Citizenship and SMSC cross curriculum focus which is relevant to current events: "It's Cool to be Kind", Fair Trade and "It's Great to be British".

-Our core SMSC lessons are taken from the SEAL (Social and Emotional Aspects of Learning) programme.
+Our core PSHE, Citizenship and SMSC lessons are taken from the SEAL (Social and Emotional Aspects of Learning) programme.
 It ensures continuity and progression by providing a whole school framework for teaching social and emotional skills within discrete lessons, across subjects and outside the classroom.

 There are seven themes in the SEAL programme and one theme is addressed each half term, with two themes being addressed in Autumn Term 2.
-One of these is 'Say No to Bullying' which is covered during National Anti-bullying Week.
-We also allocate one day per term to a special SMSC focus which is relevant to current events.
+One of these is "It's Cool to be Kind" '[Say No to Bullying'] which is covered during National Anti-bullying Week.
+We also allocate one week per term